neginsoleimani/loginform-type1/README.md

 # Login form
 * Responsive
-* using glassmorphism andabastract geometric design
+* using glassmorphism and abastract geometric design